arungudelli/angularjswiki/content/en/pipes/jsonpipe.md

 }
 ```

-Angular Json Pipe uses javascript's built in `JSON.stringify()` method to object or value to a JSON string
+Angular Json Pipe uses javascript's built in `JSON.stringify()` method to convert object or value to a JSON string

 ## Angular Json Pipe example